 The Negev: The Little Sahara Desert

 If one desires to get to know the fauna in the dunes, he should travel to the Western Negev because those are the vastest dunes in Israel and the most preserved.
 We’ll focus on animals found only here from the entire land.

 Firstly, the Negev Tortoise is endemic to the Negev area.
 Besides the fact that they are most active during the winter, we know little about them.
-We do know they are territorial and the Negev Tortoise is mostly active during the fall, winter, and spring.
-Contrary to most reptiles in the summer, he is a sleep-in burrow, usually ones that were abandoned by rodents.
-The reason for that is the drying up of the Annual flowers in Israel during the summer; due to its climate form more than 50% from the entire Flora of Israel.
+We know they are territorial, and the Negev Tortoise is mostly active during the fall, winter, and spring.
+Contrary to most reptiles in the summer, he is a sleep-in burrow, usually one abandoned by rodents.
+The reason for that is the drying up of the Annual flowers in Israel during the summer; due to its climate form more than 50% of the entire Flora of Israel.

 Animals Living in Sand Dunes: Savigny’s Agama

 Another reptile that is active during the day is Savigny’s Agama.
 The peculiar name was given to him in honor of a French zoologist, Marie Jules César Lelorgne de Savigny.
-In 1798 he traveled to Egypt with Emperor Napoleon as part of the French scientific expedition to that country and contributed to the publication of the findings of the expedition in 1809 (Description de l’Egypte).
+In 1798 he traveled to Egypt with Emperor Napoleon as part of the French scientific expedition.
+He contributed to the publication of the expedition’s findings in 1809 (Description de l’Egypte).
 He wrote about the fauna in the Mediterranean Sea and the Red Sea.

-Savigny’s agama on hot days climbs shrubs and bushes and this way distances his body from the hot ground.
-He hardly ever drinks and most of the water he’s getting from his food like plants and insects, even small lizards. reaching a total of 25 cm while his tail is about the same length.
-When he walks he leaves marks on the ground including his tail but when he runs he lifts the tail that does not show on the sand.
+Savigny’s agama climbs shrubs and bushes on hot days and distances his body from the hot ground.
+He hardly ever drinks, and most of the water he’s getting from his food is like plants and insects, even small lizards.
+Reaching a total of 25 cm while his tail is about the same length.
+When he walks, he leaves marks on the ground, including his tail, but when he runs, he lifts the tail that does not show on the sand.

 The Sand Fish (Scincus Scincus)